SaysWis/Robot_Control/README.md

 $x_k$ = [ $x$ , $v$ ]     % $x$ : position
                           ; $v$ : velocity

-We assume that a(k) is unknown and normally distributed with mean 0 and standard deviation $sigma_a$.
+We assume that a(k) is unknown and normally distributed with mean 0 and standard deviation $\sigma_a$.
 From Newton's laws of motion we conclude that
 $$x(k) = F x(k-1) + G a(k)$$

 We suppose there is no control inputs $G a(k)$ term, where